snikumbh/archR/README.md

 ## Installation

 ### Python scikit-learn dependency
 This package requires the Python module scikit-learn.
-See installations instructions [here](insert-link).
+See installation instructions [here](https://scikit-learn.org/stable/install.html).

 ### To install this package, use